jdo57/EDC-Rave-Analysis/README.md

 # EDC-Rave-Analysis
 In collaboration with Nixon Zuniga, Kayla Sprayberry, and Nancy Duong.

-Analysis through graphs using JavaScript, HTML, and the d3.js library to display the data we found based on the correlation between EDC Rave concerts with hospitalizations.
+Analysis through graphs using JavaScript, HTML, and the d3.js library to display the data we found based on the correlation between EDC Rave concerts and hospitalizations.

 The following is a summary of our project from our report.